Can Cacti And Succulents Be Planted Together?

 Succulents are plants with fleshy and juicy stems but are remarkably different from cacti.
 Succulents include Aloe vera and bromeliads like pineapples.

 One of the questions many gardening enthusiasts ask is, can cacti and succulents be planted together?

-The answer is yes, you can grow succulents together with cacti in most of the cases.
+The answer is yes, you can grow succulents together with cacti in most cases.
 Yet, you need to know the varieties well and make sure that none of them have special needs.

 Here is why:

-– Both succulents and cacti thrive in similar types of soils – grainy and sandy soils with small crushed rock added in it.
+– Both succulents and cacti thrive in similar types of soils – grainy and sandy soils with small crushed rock added in them.

 – Both succulents and cacti have similar water, heat, and sunlight needs – less water, a significant amount of heat, and a lot of light.

 – Both have fleshy stems that make them look nice together in your garden.